+LUCIA CALVOSA

+Date of birth: 1961

+Position: Chairman

-LUCIA CALVOSA Date of birth: 1961 Position: Chairman Participation on Committees: -In office since: May 2020 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: 2 Slate elected on: majority (Ministry of the Economy and Finance)
+Participation on Committees: In office since: May 2020

+Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: 2

 She was born in Rome and has been Chairman of Eni's Board since May 2020.
 She has an honours degree in Law from the University of Pisa and is Professor of Commercial Law at the same university.
 She has been registered with the Pisa Bar since 1987 and works as a lawyer dealing with specialised aspects of corporate or bankruptcy law.
 She is currently an independent director in the board of CDP Venture Capital Sgr SpA and Banca Carige SpA and Chairman of the board of directors of Agi SpA - Eni Group.
 She is also a member of the General Council of the Giorgio Cini Foundation and of the Board of Directors of Fondazione Eni Enrico Mattei (FEEM).